 - Recognize a story's potential appeal relating to the psychological and social treatment of the protagonist.

 - Guest speaker's talks (in class or in distance)

 - Individual assignments

-- The in-class vision of films followed by group discussion.
+- The in-class or on-line vision of films or episodes followed by group discussion.

 There is no partial paper for non-attending students.
 In the Final Exam the student must elaborate on the structure of the clip seen during the exam and how their understanding of social theory and cinematic language are braided into a significant narrative with social, emotional and psychological consequences.

 The Final Exam is 100% of your Final Grade.

 Cod.
 30475 Class Dispensa: Cinema & Social Theory, edited by Edward Rozzo - Pelican Editions, EGEA